View Upcoming Events

-Some decisions are easy.
-Some are difficult; some are impossible if we don’t really have adequate information.
+Some decisions are easy, some are difficult, and some are impossible if we don’t really have adequate information.
 Many decisions should be easy, but we can make them unnecessarily difficult.
-Case in point: Not having a clear understanding of what we want.
+Case in point, not having a clear understanding of what we want.
+Take this experience that Alice had in Lewis Carroll’s Alice in Wonderland as an example.

 “That depends a good deal on where you want to get to,” said the Cat.